-“If you keep lookin’ back, you are gon’ trip going forward.”
+“If you keep looking’ back, you are gon’ trip going forward.”

-The key is to use the past to live a better present and not be ruled by it.
+The key to life can be something as easy and simple as viewing the past as a measure - to live a better present and yet not be ruled by it.
 Past learnings and pleasant memories only enhance the present.
-What needs to be forgotten and let go are those past events that hold you back.
+Not everything is however, rosy and pleasant.
+The past has its share of mistakes, trauma and difficulties.
+As important as it is to learn from the past, there are certain memories that need to be forgotten.
+What needs to be forgotten and let go are those past events that hold you back - that make you doubt yourself and cause distress.
 The past should be best used as a vehicle to move us forward, and not as an anchor that keeps us eternally stuck or pulls us down.

 The past cannot be reversed but we can surely learn from it and enhance our present and future.
-Learning from the past acts as a guiding map or a ‘do’s and don'ts list’ for us.
+The past acts as a guiding map or a ‘do’s and don'ts list’ for us.
 Instead of dwelling on the past, we should buckle up and move forward with higher spirits.

 Ways to help you Stop dwelling on the Past mistakes

 It is not easy to stop dwelling on the past, but our active involvement and conscious effort can help us move on.

 - Consider mistakes as opportunities: Don't let your past mistakes dictate who you are, but let it be a lesson that strengthens the person you'll become.

 - Re-examine and take affirmative action: Look at the past situation from the vantage point of the present.
 All experience teaches us.
 It leaves us in a better position - wiser, more caring, more humble, more open - if only we learn from it.
 This recognition is essential before you to let go of the past and embrace the present.